Skip to main content

 (4) For contract renewals that contain an early termination or cancellation option with a fee greater than twenty-five dollars for early termination or cancellation or which contain no option for early termination or cancellation, upon renewal, the CRES provider shall notify the customer of any changes, describe or highlight each change, and also obtain the customer's affirmative consent to such changes pursuant to any of the enrollment procedures established in rule 4901:1-21-06 of the Administrative Code.
 In addition, the CRES provider shall notify the customer that no response will result in the customer automatically reverting to the electric utility unless the customer chooses another CRES provider.
 The notice shall be provided at least forty-five calendar days, but not more than ninety calendar days in advance of the contract expiration date, and comply with paragraphs (F)(2)(a) to (F)(2)(c) of this rule.
 This paragraph shall not apply to contract renewals which renew on a month-to-month basis.

 (G) The CRES provider shall furnish written notice to residential and small commercial customers of pending contract expiration between forty-five and ninety calendar days before the contract expires.
-Such notice shall be made by separate mailing (envelope or postcard), or by conspicuously placed bill message or bill insert.
-The front cover of such mailing shall contain the following statement: "Important notice regarding your electric service contract's expiration."
+Such notice shall be made by separate mailing (envelope or postcard), or by conspicuously placed bill message or bill insert, with the front cover of such mailing containing the following statement: "Important notice regarding your electric service contract's expiration."
 This notice may be combined with a renewal notice specified in paragraph (F) of this rule.
 This paragraph does not apply to the expiration of contract periods of one month or less.

 If the contract does not contain an automatic renewal clause, the notice shall include a statement that the customer will automatically default to the electric utility's standard offer service if the customer does not re-enroll with the current CRES provider or enroll with another CRES provider.